|For more information, see our

 - Decide what type of equipment you want to use.

-- Find your stream in the work time table to see when the location is open for work and if you need a separate, written HPA.
+- Find the waterbody in the work time table to see when the location is open for work and if you need a separate, written HPA.

-- See if you need to work under “Mineral Prospecting Without Timing Restrictions” or “Mineral Prospecting With Timing Restrictions.”
+- See if you need to work under “Mineral Prospecting Without Timing Restrictions”, “Mineral Prospecting With Timing Restrictions” or “Mineral Prospecting on Ocean Beaches”.

 - Obtain any additional permits you may need from other agencies before starting work.